macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 No matter what, both the source code and a way to build the source code are required.

 * Use [git](https://git-scm.com/) or a third party program such as [Sourcetree](http://www.sourcetreeapp.com) to clone the StepMania repository.
 For the terminal users, running `git clone --depth=1 https://github.com/stepmania/stepmania.git` is sufficient.
+* Init submodules.
+For terminal users, `git submodule update --init` should be sufficient.
 * Use [CMake](http://www.cmake.org/) to generate project files for your specific system.
 * Ensure you have all of the needed dependencies.
 This is dependent on your operating system.

+### Submodules
+The master branch uses submodules for some external dependencies like ffmpeg, so they are not bundled.
+As a side effect, if you click the "Download ZIP" button on github to get a source zip, you will not be able to build that zip.

 ##Operating System Specific